What is your greatest musical passion?

 “One of my favorite biblical images is the great cloud of witnesses from Hebrews 12.
 For me, the great cloud represents the many witnesses in our lives who keep us afloat, who buoy our spirits in times of sorrow, who point us in the right direction, who cradle us and provide stability during the storms, who remind us to work together, and who equip us for each new adventure.
 I’m delighted to be among the great cloud here at ECLC!”

 Anna Helgen received the Master of Divinity degree from Luther Seminary in 2016 and the Bachelor of Arts degree in math and religion from St. Olaf College in 2009.
 She served previously in youth ministry at Christ the King, White Bear Lake, and at St. Timothy, St. Paul, and most recently served as an associate pastor at Mount Olivet, Minneapolis.
 Anna’s love for people and for creation was shaped while working as a camp counselor at Christikon near Big Timber, Montana, and as a canoe guide at Wilderness Canoe Base near Grand Marais.
 She feels a profound sense of God’s call to serve others and seeks opportunities to form relationships and build community.
-She currently lives in the Macalester-Groveland neighborhood of St. Paul with her husband, Kurt Aschenbeck, and son Berney.
+She currently lives in Bloomington with her husband, Kurt Aschenbeck, son Berney, and daughter Frances.
 Anna loves canoeing in the Boundary Waters and spending time with her family at Lake Kabekona.

 Contact: Pastor Anna Helgen